NGSolve/ngsPETSc/docs/src/precond.py.rst

 Using PETSc PC inside of NGSolve
 =================================

-In this tutorial we explore using `PETSc PC` as a preconditioner inside NGSolve preconditioning infrastructure.
+In this tutorial, we explore using `PETSc PC` as a preconditioner inside NGSolve preconditioning infrastructure.
-Once again, we begin by creating a discretisation of the Poisson problem using H1 elements, in particular we consider the usual variational formulation
+Once again, we begin by creating a discretisation of the Poisson problem using H1 elements, in particular, we consider the usual variational formulation

 .. math::